17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 highs around 70F and lows around 35F

-Go there for: warmer before winter sets in, fall colors start showing up
+Go there for: warmer temperatures before winter sets in, fall colors start showing up

 Lassen Volcanic National Park is known for its amazing hydrothermal phenomena, which include plopping mud pots, boiling pools, and roaring steam vents.
 It truly is one of the most underrated national parks in the US!

 During the fall season, most of the park is open.
-Only some parts might be closed because of snow.
-Manzanita Lake Campground remains open until then, while the Southwest Campground is open all year.
+Only some parts might be closed because of (early!) snow.
+Manzanita Lake Campground remains open until the snow closes it, while the Southwest Campground is open all year.

 Lassen Volcanic National Park in September